As an Amazon Associate, I earn from qualifying purchases.

 You should also avoid using products that aren’t specifically designed for use on dogs.
 For example, if you find a product that says for cats only, don’t use it on your dog.
 Always read the labels very carefully and discuss products you intend to use with your veterinarian.

 Avoid using undiluted essential oils on your dog as well.
 Dogs are very sensitive to the liver-toxic effects that some essential oils can cause.

 Ultimately, it is up to the dog owner to protect the dog.
-We can do this by offering our dog year-round heartworm prevention.
+We can do this by offering our dogs year-round heartworm prevention.
 This includes regular testing and preventative treatment under the care of an experienced veterinarian.

-While heartworm can’t be transmitted directly from one dog to another, it can be transmitted through the bite from an infected mosquito, which is why heartworm prevention and treatment are so important to a dog’s health.
+While heartworm can’t be transmitted directly from one dog to another, it can be transmitted through a bite from an infected mosquito, which is why heartworm prevention and treatment are so important to a dog’s health.

 Since mosquitoes thrive in warm and humid environments, make sure to avoid areas where they are out and most active.
 Mosquitoes are very active during the early morning and late afternoon and evening hours.
 So, it is best to avoid walking our dog during these times.

 Do you have issues with mosquitoes in your area?
 Any great remedies you’d like to share?
-I’m all ears ?
+I’m all ears?

 This article has been fact-checked and approved by Dr. Paula Simons DVM.
 You can read more about her on our About page.